johnpyp/edgedb/docs/cli/edgedb_instance/edgedb_instance_link.rst

 edgedb instance link
 ====================

-Authenticate a connection to a remote EdgeDB instance and assign an instance name to simplify future connections.
+Authenticates a connection to a remote EdgeDB instance and assigns an instance name to simplify future connections.

 .. cli:synopsis::